AUDIT COMMITTEE CHARTER

-The Audit Committee (the “Committee”) shall be established by the Board of Directors (the “Board”) of Dolphin Digital Media, Inc. (the “Company”) primarily for the purpose of overseeing the accounting and financial reporting processes of the Company, and audits of the financial statements of the Company.
+The Audit Committee (the “Committee”) shall be established by the Board of Directors (the “Board”) of Dolphin Entertainment, Inc. (the “Company”) primarily for the purpose of overseeing the accounting and financial reporting processes of the Company, and audits of the financial statements of the Company.

 The Committee shall be responsible for (a) assisting the Board in overseeing (i) the Company’s accounting and financial reporting practices and policies and systems of internal controls over financial reporting and compliance activities and operating effectiveness and efficiencies, (ii) the integrity of the Company’s consolidated financial statements and the independent audit thereof, (iii) the Company’s compliance with legal and regulatory requirements, (iv) the performance of the independent registered public accounting firm (the “Auditors”), (v) the Auditors’ qualifications and independence set forth rules promulgated under the Security Exchange Act of 1934, as amended (the “Exchange Act”) and the NASDAQ Stock Market Rules (the “Nasdaq Rules”) and (vi) the Board’s process for overseeing the Company’s exposure to major risks and (b) preparing an annual report for inclusion in the Company’s proxy statement, in accordance with the rules of the Securities and Exchange Commission (the “SEC”).